suzannepk/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 Now that we have the profiling and tracing results with just MPI, we can do the same thing with OpenMP.
 You can follow the same exact steps above in order to profile and trace the OpenMP version, except you will need to submit the `submit_openmp.lsf` file when submitting a job, and the `SCOREP_TOTAL_MEMORY` variable for the tracing run should be set to 93MB instead of 6MB.
 You don't need to rebuild the cmake files or compile with `make` again since you already have the `openmp` executable.
 Just start with the step for setting the Score-P environment variables for a profiling run and continue until you have both Score-P directories for OpenMP.

 With the two trace files we just made (MPI and MPI_OpenMP), we can now use Vampir to compare them side by side.
-First, you will need to sign out of Ascent and sign back in with X forwarding:
+First, you will need to sign out of Summit and sign back in with X forwarding:

 ```
-$ ssh -X <username>@login1.ascent.olcf.ornl.gov
+$ ssh -X <username>@login1.summit.olcf.ornl.gov
 ```

 Enter in your password, then load and launch Vampir: